 23 Reasons You’re Tired All the Time

-How to plug the hole in your energy bucket once and for all
+Plug the hole in your energy bucket once and for all.

 It’s a question every person inevitably faces: “Why am I so tired?”
 According to the National Safety Council, 32 percent of employers admit that they’ve had accidents or close calls at work due to fatigued employees.

 And while many people may be aware that they’re not getting as much rest as they should, few are aware of just how serious their sleep deficit may be.
 In fact, according to a study conducted at the University of Chicago, people tend to vastly overestimate how much sleep they’re actually getting, with study participants averaging 7.5 hours in bed, but just 6.1 hours sleeping.
 (That, by the way, is an entire hour less than the minimum doctor-recommended figure from the National Sleep Foundation.)